-You have heard testimony from who each stated that he or she was involved in the commission of the alleged crime charged against the defendant.
+You have heard testimony from who each stated that he or she was involved in the commission of the alleged crime charged against the defendants.
 You may give the testimony of these witnesses such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.
-The witnesses have pleaded guilty to a crime arising out of the same allegations for which the defendant is now on trial.
+The witnesses have pleaded guilty to a crime arising out of the same allegations for which the defendants are now on trial.
 You may give the testimony of these witnesses such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.
-Moreover, the guilty pleas of these defendants cannot to be considered as evidence against the defendant on trial now.
-The witnesses The withesses have received immunity; that is, a promise from the government that any testimony or other have received immunity; that is, a promise from the government that any testimony or other have received immunity; that is, a promise from the government that any testimony or other information he or she provided would not be used against him in a criminal case.
-You may have received immunity; that is, a promise from the government that any testimony or other information he or she provided would not be used against him in a criminal case.
-You may give the testimony of these witnesses such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care. have received immunity; that is, a promise from the government that any testimony or other information he or she provided would not be used against him in a criminal case.
+Moreover, the guilty pleas of these defendants cannot to be considered as evidence against the defendants on trial now.
+The witnesses have received immunity; that is, a promise from the government that any testimony or other information he or she provided would not be used against him in a criminal case.
 You may give the testimony of these witnesses such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.
-You must consider with caution and great care the testimony of any witness who is have received immunity; that is, a promise from the government that any testimony or other information he or she provided would not be used against him in a criminal case.
-You may give the testimony of these witnesses such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care. have received immunity; that is, a promise from the government that any testimony or other information he or she provided would not be used against him in a criminal case.
-You may give the testimony of these witnesses such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.
-You must consider with caution and great care the testimony of any witness who is have received immunity; that is, a promise from the government that any testimony or other information he or she provided would not be used against him in a criminal case.
-You may give the testimony of these witnesses such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.
 You must consider with caution and great care the testimony of any witness who is currently addicted to drugs.
-It is up to you to determine whether the testimony of a drug testimony in the same way that you judge the testimony of any other witness.
+It is up to you to determine whether the testimony of a drug addict has been affect by drug use or the need for drugs.
+The witnesses gave opinions about matters requiring special knowledge or skill.
+You should judge this testimony in the same way that you judge the testimony of any other witness.
 The fact that such a person has given an opinion does not mean that you are required to accept it.
 Give the testimony whatever weight you think it deserves, considering the reasons given for the opinion, the witness' qualifications and all of the other evidence in the case.